How to turn off VPN on computer safely (Windows, macOS, Linux)

 sudo wg-quick down wg0

 This method is highly efficient for those running VPNs as background services.
-I once encountered DNS leaks and used this manual stop command to regain control over DNS routing for secure internal network access.
+I once encountered DNS leaks and used this manual stop command to regain control over DNS routing or configure split tunneling for selective traffic.

-After disconnecting, run curl ifconfig.me to confirm your IP has reverted to your ISP.
+After disconnecting, run curl ifconfig.me to confirm your IP has reverted to your Internet Service Provider.

 Now that you’ve seen how to turn off VPNs across Windows, macOS, and Linux, it’s just as important to make sure your VPN is actually off.
 Let’s move on to verifying whether your VPN is still running in the background.